avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 - `KCoins ($KC)` - The Karma Coin cryptocurrency.
 One KC equals one million KCents.
 ---

+# Karmachain 1.0 Economic Model
+Karmachain 1.0 mainnet was launched on April 21st, 2023 via a 100% fair launch - no pre-minted coins were allocated at genesis time to anyone.

+The only Karma Coins in existence are coins being issued by the Karmachain 1.0 protocol as rewards for creating blocks and maintaining the chain data and coins issued by Karma Mining as detailed below to Karma Coin App users based on their actions.

+- The Karmachain 1.0 ledger will be fully migrated over the Karmachain 2.0 as part of the migration from 1.0 to 2.0 at genesis time.

+# Karmachain 2.0 Economic Model

 ## Coin Issuance Model
 The coin issuance and supply are designed to reward both users and validators and to encourage early adoption by both of these stakeholders, while also providing some coins to the Karma Coin dev company for the development and the maintenance of the product and the tech stack.